Abriley2/IB372_F20_ConceptRepo/statsLab/Introduction_to_stats.md

 Note that $SST$ will always be greater than or equal to $SSE$, with the remaining variance being from within the factor itself ($SSF$), and so $$SST=SSE+SSF$$.

-That's not an equation you necessarily have to know, but just understand that an ANOVA uses this to break down the variaition that each level accounts for, to understand whether the differences between those levels is meaningful.
+That's not an equation you necessarily have to know, but just understand that an ANOVA uses this to break down the variation that each level accounts for, to understand whether the differences between those levels is meaningful.

-The way this works is by deving the sum of squares at a given level ($SSE/T/F$) by the degrees of freedom for that sum of squares, to the compute what's called the mean square variability ($MS$).
+The way this works is by delving the sum of squares at a given level ($SSE/T/F$) by the degrees of freedom for that sum of squares, to the compute what's called the mean square variability ($MS$).
 Then it devides the $MS$ for the given factor, by the $MS$ for our error term to get a statistic called F that you then compare to table similar to the one described above.
 This is all fairly complicated to see written out, so lets run an example on our iris data.

 ```r
 #first we run our anova using the aov function